pdidev/pdi/docs/First_steps.md

 [PDI][10:25:28] *** info: Finalization
 [PDI][Test-plugin][10:25:28] *** info: Goodbye from the test plugin!
 ```
-The first line indicates that plugin has loaded succesfully.
-The second is %PDI message, that it maneged to create all descriptors and load all defined plugins.
+The first line indicates that plugin has loaded successfully.
+The second is %PDI message, that tells it managed to create all descriptors and load all defined plugins.
 Then we have message from loaded test plugin which printed the event name it has received.
-The next information is from %PDI and indicates that finalization has started and now it will dealocate resources.
+The next information is from %PDI and indicates that finalization has started and now it will deallocate resources.
 Last message is from test plugin destructor.

 \subsection fs_hello_data Hello Data
 In \ref fs_hello_event we learned how to call an event.
 In this chapter we will see how to share and reclaim data.